-Martin Baute Check for Windows version of convert being used instead of ImageMagick's version.
+- Martin Baute Check for Windows version of convert being used instead of ImageMagick's version. - Izaak Beekman Help in fixing the order of arguments for LATEX_SMALL_IM-AGES with Imagemagick 7.0.

 Arnout Boelens Example of using gri in conjunction with LATEX.